namurice/final/README.md

 1.Clone Repository

-2.create ‘Models’ folder, new item in that folder, create variables based on task
+2.create ‘Models’ folder, new item in that folder, create variables based on task (name of my item is FirstModel)

 3.Install Microsoft.EntityFramewrkcore.Tools version 6.0.25 from NugetPackageManager